Noahide Seven Commandments Torah classes

 This dramatic exposure to Death all around them, made them fascinated with their own ability to take life away.
 The act of killing, after all, can arouse a magical sense of godly power.

-You can see that fascination with BLOODSHED and KILLING in the inscriptions of Cave Man on his walls.
+You can see that fascination with BLOODSHED and DEATH in the inscriptions that Cave Man left on his walls.
 In these artistic paintings the Cave Man expressed his fascination with scenes of hunting and fighting for life. ng.

-You can see this fascination with Death in the way warriors decorate themselves and their weapons.
-You can still see it in the way they dance with swords and other tools of death.
+You can see this fascination with Death in the way that warriors decorate themselves and their weapons.
+You can still see this fascination in the way they dance with daggers and swords. .